Please help us share God's truths and hope in Christ.

 Two years earlier, Cassie Burnall dedicated her life to Christ.
 On the night of her death, Cassie’s brother Chris found a poem that Cassie had written two days prior.
 It read:

-“Now I have given up on everything else I have found it to be the only way To really know Christ and to experience The mighty power that brought Him back to life again, and to find out what it means to suffer and to die with him.
+“Now I have given up on everything else.
+I have found it to be the only way to really know Christ and to experience the mighty power that brought Him back to life again, and to find out what it means to suffer and to die with him.

 One year before her death, Cassie had written this in her notebook: